 Repetitive Strain Injury (RSI) is a major occupational hazard in our industry – one that few of us starting out ever consider.
-We often think that we are invincible – machines that can run off coffee and whatever free food we can find at seminars or can be microwaved in 2 minutes.
+We often think that we are invincible – machines that can run off coffee and whatever available food we can find at seminars or can be microwaved in 2 minutes.
 Unfortunately, when you look at the common tasks we do, it is easy to see how RSI can impact us.
 Carpal Tunnel Syndrome is just one type of RSI.
 If you do not know how to set up your workspace for good ergonomics – it’s definitely worth a Google!
 Over a dozen of my friends and coworkers have been afflicted with this problem.
 In severe cases, RSI can be a career-ending injury.
 If you can’t type, it’s rather difficult to write papers or presentations, let alone do basic pipetting and bench work.
 Don’t freak out – a little bit of prevention goes a long way.

 Put a post-it note that reminds you to sit up straighter or walk around.
 Download an pedometer app – most people are shocked at how little they walk in a day.